astropy/astropy/docs/io/fits/usage/verification.rst

 Unfixable Cards:

-1. illegal characters in keyword name
+1. Illegal characters in keyword name.

-We'll summarize the verification with a "life-cycle" example:
+We will summarize the verification with a "life-cycle" example:

 .. doctest-skip::